cpvanlue/dive-bug/README.md

 I wanted the collision scheme to be quite specific between the Player, the Enemies, the fireballs, and the TileMap for the level.
 In short, I wanted the player to be able to collide with the level and enemies, but keep the enemies from colliding with the level and other enemies.
 I wanted the fireballs to have a similar collision setup to the player.
 To do this, I configured the layers and masks of each of these scenes to exist and detect collision on certain layers.

 I began with the TileMap for the level, and figured it would be best for it to exist on layer 1, since it was the first scene I was configuring.
 Since the TileMap doesn't really detect collision, there was no need to set the mask.
 Next, I moved on to the Enemy scene.
 I didn't want there to be any collision whatsoever between the enemies and the level, so I started by setting the layer to 2.
 I removed all mask layers, since the Enemy scene isn't responsible for detecting collision with other bodies.
 Finally, I moved on to the Player and Fireball scenes.
 I knew that the Player needed to collide with both the Level and Enemy scenes, so I set the mask to layers 1 and 2.
 I knew that this was also the case for the Fireball scene, so I repeated the process with that scene.
 This resulted in the collision scheme that I required, so I was satisfied and grateful for the layers and masks features in Godot.

+## Juice
+One of the biggest elements of juice incorporated in this game so far is the screen shake when colliding with enemies.
+This is a practice that we discussed earlier in the semester, and I feel that it adds a lot of value to the game for the player.
+When playing on a PC, most mice don't vibrate like controllers do.
+A screen shake, to me, feels almost like a visual vibration, and produces the same effect of impact that I was trying to accomplish.
+I spent quite some time researching the best way to implement a screen shake in Godot, and I think this particular algorithm looks great.

 ## Third-Party Assets
 All assets, except font, are licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).